judax/OculusMobileSDKHeadTracking/README.md

 * **test**: A simple test that shows how to use the library.
 It simply shows the orientation quaternion value on screen.

 ## Assumptions

 * This documentation will assume that you have experience on Android development and more specifically on using Eclipse to develop Android projects.
 * This project provides some already built libraries.
 Of course, you can decide to use other versions of the same libraries or even build them yourself.
 * Although some links and information will be provided, some knowledge on Oculus Mobile app development (specifically on the Samsung Gear VR) might come handy.
-Some helpful tips are provided in the sector "Samsung/Oculus Gear VR setup for using custom apps".
+* You will need to have the Android SDK installed along with Eclipse and the ADT plugin for Eclipse.
+If you want to build the Android native source code too, you will need to have at least the Android NDK version r9b installed.

 ## Setup your Samsung/Oculus Gear VR